jjvanzon/Circular-Language-Spec/spec/system-interfaces/assignment.md

 But this might conflict with wanting to express value assignment and value correspondence distinctly and be consistent with the rest of the language.

-Then again: if value correspondence would have a direction (indicated with an access mark), what else could it mean but a value assignment?
+Then again: if value correspondence might have a direction (indicated with an access mark), what else could it mean but a value assignment?

 *Value assignment?*
 ![](images/2.%20Assignment.024.png)

 So there still seems to be some doubt around the idea.
 A choice was made to make a notation leading with less implicit rules and more equal ways of symbolizing things across the language.

-A line would mean correspondence:
+A line might mean correspondence:

 ![](images/2.%20Assignment.025.png)